impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ah-content.md

 ## [Code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/src/configure){:target="_blank" rel="noopener"}

-We've seen the `bash` shebang and the setting of "exit-on-first-error" mode before, so we won't dwell on those two lines of code.
+We've seen the Bash shebang and the setting of "exit-on-first-error" mode before, so we won't dwell on those two lines of code.

 ### Storing the current directory